Azra-Javed/JavaScript-Questions/README.md

 | It is not secure and can be intercepted by attackers. | It is secure and protects against eavesdropping

 ## Q11.
 What is the difference between local storage and session storage in HTML5?
-Local storage and session storage are both web storage options available in HTML5 that allow developers to store data locally in the user's browser.
-The main difference between local storage and session storage is the lifetime of the data and the scope of the data.The data saved in session storage is available only for the duration of the page session, while the data saved in local storage persists even after the browser is closed and reopened.
+Local Storage and Session Storage are both web storage options available in HTML5 that allow developers to store data locally in the user's browser.

+The main difference between them lies in the lifetime and scope of the stored data:

+**Session Storage:**

+- The data is available only for the duration of the page session.

+- It is only accessible within the same tab and gets cleared once the tab is closed.

+**Local Storage:**

+- The data persists even after the browser is closed and reopened.

+- It is shared across all tabs/windows from the same origin (same site).

+- Use localStorage for storing persistent data, and sessionStorage for temporary, tab-specific data.

 ## Q12.
 What is the ternary operator in JavaScript?
 Do you ever heared about the if else statement in JavaScript, the ternary operator is the shorthand version of the if else statement in JavaScript.
 The ternary operator is a conditional operator that takes three operands: a condition followed by a question mark (?), an expression to execute if the condition is true, and a colon (:) followed by an expression to execute if the condition is false.